Want to Know Which Vein Treatment in New York Works Best?

 One reason sclerotherapy is highly regarded is that liquids move through very twisted portions of damaged veins easily, unlike catheters.
 It’s also one of the faster treatments, in that it doesn’t require anesthesia and can often be injected just by your doctor looking at your vein, if you have superficial spider veins and no vein disease.
 Sclerotherapy produces better results than skin laser therapy for most patients and is safer for sensitive skin.

 Some sclerosants, like morrhuate sodium, are more prone to allergic reaction, since they have ingredients like cod liver oil.
 Others, like hypertonic saline, are uncomfortable for patients.
 The safer options currently include sodium tetradecyl sulfate and polidocanol, so it’s important to determine what your doctor uses and how practiced they are in the method.
-At our New York vein clinics, the doctors aren’t just vein experts, they’re also Ivy League graduates who are fully accredited, which means they’re trained in the latest research and techniques.
-We always provide the safest options, backed by current research.
+At our vein clinics in New York, the doctors aren’t just vein experts, they’re also Ivy League graduates who are fully accredited, which means they’re trained in the latest research and techniques.
 Some of the medicines used in sclerotherapy require doctors to mix them with sterile water, which if done correctly, is very safe.
 But mixed incorrectly, or injected improperly, these medicines have risks like over (or under) dosing and necrosis.
 Choose our board certified team, recognized by the IAC for the best safety standards.

 Should You Choose Sclerotherapy?